Computer and Data Science Major

 - A decidedly mathematical nature.
 Our majors take 19 credits of mathematics (seven

-courses), more than is typical of undergraduate CS programs.
+courses), more than is typical of undergraduate CDS programs.
 This math foundation

-gives our students an analytical background that applies broadly in their CS coursework,
+gives our students an analytical background that applies broadly in their CDS coursework,

 helping them become better programmers and analysts.